elkhvn/escaper/README.md

 # ESCAPER
 ---

 This is simple python script which modify the string by escaping special characters which have special meaning for bash/zsh and other shells.
+Mainly useful when you want send payloads through **curl** or execute any command with ready exploit by passing it through terminal.

 ### Installation
 First clone the repository to your machine.